 The problem with some attractants that growers find is that the smelly smell doesn't last for the time they need (7-8 days).
 So they had to replace them a few times, which can be quite a hassle.
 To get a smelly, long-lasting attractant try mixing in some rotting fish fins or the dead bodies of black soldier flies.
 It's good if you ferment them 4-5 days prior to using.
 In your breeding cage, find a spot where it's not too windy.
 The wind may blow the smell away which makes it last for a shorter time.

 Also, don't change the stuff in your attractant too frequently.
 The flies may get used to the old smell of that stuff.
 Let it age & let them enjoy.
 Some people find that the new food doesn't seem to be attractive as the old one they the flies have grown to be used to & love.

 If you need to go mega on the smell, put some new attractant on the surface & keep some of the old attractant beneath.
 Don't pour the old stuff all out for a drastic replacement.
 Too frequent change may disturb their enjoyment.
 Also, make sure the moisture is good.
 It helps with the egg laying because the moisture signals to the mother flies that there's good condition for the babies to survive.

 As you can see in the above picture, this is not a very good attractant box design.
 It has a sort of neck or collar which leaves a good dark gap for the flies to find and lay eggs there.
 There is also some gap between the box & the ground.

 Very ideally, look for some container with a flat top surface & four little short legs somewhat like the blue box below.
+The space under the box, created by the four legs, will help with thermal balance.
 They'll keep the flies laying eggs on the spot we design for them.